chungen04/chungen04.github.io/_pages/personal.md

 I enjoy writing on my [Medium](https://medium.com/@chungen04) for personal thoughts, experiences, and reading notes.
 Some articles were written in Mandarin.

 ## Personal Life
 Born and raised in Taiwan, where high mountains are dense throughout the island, I enjoy high-altitude hiking.
+Currently, I continue seeking hiking opportunities and experiences in the United States.

 **Here is a list of summits I have been to on the [100 Peaks of Taiwan](https://en.wikipedia.org/wiki/100_Peaks_of_Taiwan):**